 The clock started ticking on the day of your accident.
 Usually, the most you have is two years under the Official Code of Georgia Annotated (OCGA) §9-3-33, but there are some situations where you may need to act within just a few weeks.

-Talk to an Augusta Construction Accident Lawyer Today
+Talk to a Construction Accident Attorney in Augusta Today

 706-400-4000 or complete a Free Case Evaluation form